LogicAndTrick/twhl/readme.md

 9. We're almost there.
 Find the `.env.example` file in the root folder, and copy it to a new file called simply `.env`.
 The default settings should be fine, but you can change them if you have a different setup for your DB server and so on.
+    - After creating the .env file, you should run `php artisan key:generate` in order to create an encryption key.
 10. At this point, [http://localhost:82/](http://localhost:82/) should give you the Laravel splash screen.
 If it doesn't, something's gone wrong.
 Otherwise, carry on...
 11. In the git repo root folder, run:
     - `php artisan migrate --seed` (requires php on path)
         - I got an error doing this and had to run `mysql/bin/mysql_upgrade.exe`, but this may be because I had an older version of MySQL installed.
 If you get an error about "Cannot load from mysql.proc", try doing this.
 Drop and re-create the twhl database before trying again.
     - `npm install`
     - `npm run development`
 12. Hopefully, you're done!
 Go to [http://localhost:82/auth/login](http://localhost:82/auth/login) to log in.
 User: `admin@twhl.info` // Pass: `admin`.